bkrug/Emu-Writer/README.md

 ### TODO

-* Add POSUPD test for situations where indent is larger than 20 and we are in vertical mode.
+* Validate Page width, page height, and indent.
 * There appear to be three places where calls to GETMGN are only used to get the indent.
 * Consider adding a defrag operation that runs every 64/60s seconds.